noway/nzcb-dapp/README.md

 Read [the website](https://nzcb.netlify.app/) for more info.

 ## Technical info
 Create React App with `typescript` template is used.
 Wallet handling is done via `@web3-onboard/react`.
+Webpack@5 is used alongside the `snarkjs` package.

 ## Configuration
 See [src/config.ts](src/config.ts) for configuration values.